piku235/JungiThemeBundle/Resources/doc/theme-overview.md

 The `Jungi\Bundle\ThemeBundle\Core\Theme` is a good example of the `Jungi\Bundle\ThemeBundle\Core\ThemeInterface` implementation.
 Properties of an object can be only set by the constructor due to the encapsulation benefits.
 I guess that no one wants to change property of a theme after it has been created.
-The class is used by for e.g. XmlFileLoader, YamlFileLoader.
+The class is used by e.g. XmlFileLoader, YamlFileLoader.

 Details
 -------

 The purpose of details in a theme is mainly to provide some useful information for a user.
-Here you can set for e.g. a display name of the theme.
+Here you can set e.g. a display name of the theme.

 ```php